Lei-Kun/Uni-O4/README.md

 </div>

 ## Code Overview
 We evaluate Uni-O4 on standard D4RL benchmarks during offline and online fine-tuning phases.
 In addition, we utilize Uni-O4 to enable rapid adaptation of our quadrupedal robot dog to new and challenging environments.
-This repo contains five branchs:
+This repo contains five branches:

-branches

-  |

-  |----master (default) ->  Uni-O4
+- `master (default) ->  Uni-O4`

-  |----go1-sdk -> sdk set-up for go1 robot
+- `go1-sdk -> sdk set-up for go1 robot`

-  |----data-collecting-deployment -> Deploying go1 in real-world for data collecting
+- `data-collecting-deployment -> Deploying go1 in real-world for data collecting`

-  |----unio4-offline-dog -> Run Uni-O4 on dataset collected dy real-world robot dog
+- `unio4-offline-dog -> Run Uni-O4 on dataset collected dy real-world robot dog`

-  |----go1-online-finetuning -> Fine-tuning the robot in real-world online
+- `go1-online-finetuning -> Fine-tuning the robot in real-world online`

 ## For D4RL benchmarks
 ### Requirements
 - `torch                         1.12.0`